 Basic mathematical concepts such as sets, numeration, number systems, number theory, measurement, geometry and problem solving.
-Prerequisite: Departmental Placement or a C or higher in MAT-1000 or MAT-1010.
+Prerequisite: Departmental placement or a C or higher in MAT-1000 or MAT-1010.

-MAT-1412: Mathematics for Teachers: Geometry, Statistics, Functions - 3 hours
+MAT-1412: Mathematics for Early Childhood Teachers: Geometry, Statistics, Functions - 3 hours

 The real number system, coordinate geometry, probability and statistics.
-Prerequisite: Departmental Placement or a C or higher in MAT-1000 or MAT-1010.
+Students may only receive credit in one of the following courses: MAT-1412, MAT-1550, or MAT-1812.
+Prerequisite: Departmental placement or a C or higher in MAT-1000 or MAT-1010.